tsunyinlam/complex/README.md

 - Supports one time parameter for animations
 - Works on Desktop / Mobile browsersn the real plane and complex mappings.

 A fork of matbokin's complex mapping visualizer.
+[Raise an issue](https://github.com/tsunyinlam/mapping-visualizer/issues) for any bugs / suggestions.

 # Documentation

 The visualizer webpage should work on all desktop / mobile browsers.
-Send me an email if that's not the case!

 Type `a*b` for $a\times b$ and `a^b` for $a^b$.
 You're allowed to use the following functions.
 You could find their definitions [here](https://github.com/tsunyinlam/complex/blob/master/js/complex.min.js).